 Type of Heartbeat Resource Abbreviation Functional Overview Kernel mode LAN heartbeat resource (1), (2) lankhb A kernel mode module uses a LAN to monitor whether or not servers are active.
-BMC heartbeat bmchb A module uses BMC to monitor whether or not servers are active.
+BMC heartbeat (3) bmchb A module uses BMC to monitor whether or not servers are active.

-♦ At least one kernel mode LAN heartbeat resource needs to be set.
-Setting up more than two is recommended.
+- ◆ At least one kernel mode LAN heartbeat resource needs to be set.
+Setting up more than two is recommended - Set up one or more kernel mode LAN heartbeat resource to be used among all the servers.